 The benefit of 0300 numbers

-Apart from the fact that they are a UK wide number, there are benefits for both organisations and customers using a 0300 number.
+Apart from the fact that they are a UK wide number, there are benefits for both organisations and customers using a 0300 number – as well as all 03 numbers.
 The first is that it removes the need for someone to have to call the more expensive 0845 and 0870 numbers.
 The second is that it’s much easier as you only have to contact just one number rather than multiple numbers.
 Those using the 0300 number need one number handling calls to various locations.

 Are they Freephone numbers?